-The MERGE project holistically addresses climate change through various resilient infrastructure improvements.
+improvements.
 This project is inclusive of interchanges instead of signalized intersections, multimodal transportation to and from the new mobility hub, and increased transit ridership will not only decrease local and regional travel times through Greeley but will also decrease greenhouse gas emissions due to less idling time for vehicles.
-Using the reported NOx and CO2 emissions in SimTraffic and the USDOT recommended emission reduction monetized value, an environmental benefit was calculated for the two proposed interchanges.
-This resulted in a benefit of \$6,957,000 for a 7 percent discount rate over the 20-year analysis period (2028-2047).
-Additionally, there would be an estimated 3,850-ton reduction of NOx from the implementation of the MERGE project which would significantly improve air quality in the NFRMPO region.
+Using the reported NOx and CO2 emissions in SimTraffic and the USDOT recommended emission reduction monetized value, an environmental benefit result is \$6,957,000 for a 7 percent discount rate over the 20-year analysis period (2028-2047).
+Additionally, there would be an estimated 3,850-ton reduction of NOx from the implementation.
+With these benefits, emissions reduction has been identified as a primary project purpose.